Xunius/Menotexport/README.md

 ## Platform/OS

-The software is tested on Linux, should also run on Mac.
+The software is tested on Linux, Windows 7 and Windows 10.
+Should also run on Mac.
-Will create a windows version later.

 ## Versions

 * 0.1 first release
+* 1.0 added GUI and Windows version

 ## Licence